-Aimar’s vital technology solution provided the Crisis volunteers invaluable access to the Crisis infrastructure, facilitating administration and collaboration to create a memorable week for the most vulnerable in society.
+Aimar’s technology solution provided the Crisis volunteers access to the Crisis infrastructure, facilitating administration and collaboration to create a memorable week for the most vulnerable in society.
 The internet cafes allowed guests to connect to the web to look for housing, create a CV and email friends and family.
 Aimar delivered over 300 virtual desktop devices and thin clients, 30 networked Multi-Function Devices and printers, a VOIP system with 90 handsets, full connectivity to five of the sites via Wi-Fi and 4G together with 24/7 support during the entire operation.
-Aimar’s technology partners include IGEL, VESK, RDC, BT, Gradwell, MoveIT, Vodafone, Consolidated Services, 42 Gears.com, Tesco, Google, Microsoft, Project Fusion and Plantronics.
-Over 200 technology volunteers will be required to design, implement and support the platform, primarily from Morgan Stanley, Verizon, TCS, JClarity and Atos.

 CEO Simon Clark said: “This was by far Aimar’s largest and most complex initiative.
-It’s made possible due to the generosity of our technology partners and the volunteers who continue to donate their time and expertise over the festive period with huge enthusiasm.
+It has been made possible due to the generosity of our technology partners and the volunteers who continued to donate their time and expertise over the festive period with huge enthusiasm.
 Each year we bring some innovation to our solution, in 2013 we introduced tablet technology to provide a richer experience for guests seeking specialist attention.”

 App delivers professional, charity branded, event training programmes daily into the palm of a fundraiser’s hand

 A new charity fundraising platform goes live this month – and 100% of donations will go directly to supported charities.
 The Wonderful ... read more

 Funding will help to address critical humanitarian problems around the world